yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 The ACME trust model needs to be extended to include the trust relationship between NDC and IdO.
-Note that once this trust link is established, it automatically becomes recursive.
-Therefore, there has to be a trust relationship between each of the nodes in the delegation chain.
-In case of cascading CDNs this is contractually defined; in other environments, the IdO might want to limit the parties that are indirectly delegated (see
+Note that once this trust link is established, it potentially becomes recursive.
+Therefore, there has to be a trust relationship between each of the nodes in the delegation chain; for example, in case of cascading CDNs this is contractually defined.
+Note that using standard
-{{sec-limit-dele}}).
+{{?RFC6125}} identity verification there are no mechanisms available to the IdO to restrict the use of the delegated name once the name has been handed over to the first NDC.

 ## Delegation Security Goal